Companies Create Content-less Content

 Appealing to the search engines will not increase your link popularity, search engines merely give you credit for sites already linking to you.
 Obviously we never advocate ‘content-less articles” even if they get links (which they won’t) and even if they get rankings because you fooled the engine into thinking they were expert.
 Users are going to know immediately that they’re looking at junk and they will abandon the site, probably vowing never to return in disgust for the insult to their intelligence.

 If you cannot dig up enough interest in your company or subject matter to write compelling text, we suggest finding (or hiring) someone passionate enough to write or do the research for you.
 It is that important and the results will be that dramatic.
-It’s our opinion that creating three pages of excellent content is better than writing 30 pages of not-so-excellent content.
-If you need us, give us a call.
+It’s our opinion that creating three pages of quality content is better than writing 30 pages of not-so-quality content.
+So if you need us, then don’t hesitate to give us a call.